konstantin89/drawing-guide/Environment/README.md

 ![](img/line_type_usage.PNG)

-## Prespective
+## Perspective
 ![](img/Perspective+1+pt.jpg)

 The most common `vanishing points` configuration is using two vanishing points.
-To find the `horizon line`, look for horisontal objects in the scene.
+To find the `horizon line`, look for horizontal objects in the scene.
 Here are some examples of scenes with two vanishing points:
 ![](img/two_vanish_points.PNG)
 ![](img/two_vanish_points2.PNG)